 where

-Note that $c^2_k + \sigma^2 k/n$ is an upper bound on the risk of the best $k$-sparse least squares estimator, i.e. the best estimator amongst all least squares estimators that use $k$ out of $p$ components of $x_i$ to estimate $f_i$, for $i=1,\ldots,n$.
+Note that $c^2_k + \sigma^2 k/n$ is an upper bound on the risk of the best $k$-sparse least squares estimator, that is, the best estimator among all least squares estimators that use $k$ out of $p$ components of $x_i$ to estimate $f_i$ for $i=1,\ldots,n$.
 The oracle program (\ref{oracle}) chooses the optimal value of $k$.
-Let $s$ be the smallest integer amongst these optimal values, and let
+Let $s$ be the smallest integer among these optimal values, and let

-We call $\beta_0$ the oracle target value, $T:= \text{support}(\beta_0)$ the oracle model, $s:= |T| = \| \beta_0\|_0$ the dimension of the oracle model, and $x_i'\beta_0$ the oracle approximation to $f_i$.
+We call $\beta_0$ the oracle target value, $T:= \operatorname{support}(\beta _0)$ the oracle model, $s:= |T| = \| \beta_0\|_0$ the dimension of the oracle model, and $x_i'\beta_0$ the oracle approximation to $f_i$.
 The latter is our intermediary target, which is equal to the ultimate target $f_i$ up to the approximation error